Nexmo/node-call-whisper/README.md

 # Add a Call Whisper using Node and the Nexmo Voice API

-This app used the Nexmo Voice APIs to demonstrate how add a Voice Whisper to a call, letting the
+This app used the Nexmo Voice APIs to demonstrate how add a "whisper" (a spoken announcement to only one caller before connecting) to a call using the `onAnswer` feature.

 ## Prerequisites